 The fact that only alpha players can write in those forums allows us to get a feel for this community that is passionate enough about the game (and has the means) to jump into alpha.
 Here we have a forum where players are expressing their opinions, but by-and-large in a constructive way.
 People aren't mindless fanboy sheep, rather folks expressing concerns in a clear and well-thought out manner.

 Forget the fact that by engaging in a civil discussion we are definitely more likely to have our voices heard (a concept these alpha testers understand), but it's a testament that gaming communities are not just the the negative stereotype we hear about -- and ourselves often believe -- so much of the time.
 So kudos to you!
 I am happy to know that there are folks like you going in the game; you make a community that I'm proud to be a part of!If you are anti-F2P

 I can relate to this group as I prefer to subscribe to my games rather than have pay walls to content, so hearing "free-to-play" is pretty much an automatic check in the con column when I'm tallying up my interest in a new game.
 I'm definitely not one to spend in a store, either (which puts me in the majority, according to Georgeson).
 That actually drops me into the first of the two factions of anti-F2P discussed here.

 business strategy was revealed, what resounded from this first faction was good old-fashioned skepticism.
 With so many bad business models out there, you skeptics are leery that this one would be detrimental to the in-game economy, would promote pay-to-win, etc. You are against how free-to-play is implemented in the majority of games, and you are definitely against being nickel-and-dimed.
 You are not a group to be easily won over, as so few games have done a F2P model right.
 Will SOE get it right?
 This group will have to see it to actually believe it, but folks will entertain the possibility that it can be done.

 about building a community, building a game that last decades, and aiming for a few purchases occasionally from players to "keep the lights on" come to fruition, this group will become believers.
 You get that the company is trying to do something different, so you will wait and see if it succeeds.
 Of course, if the payment model doesn't deliver, then credibility goes out the window.

 On the other hand, the second faction consisting of rabid anti-F2P folks are against the practice in any way, shape, and form no matter what.
 This group will be discussed below.If you have a vendetta against SOE/F2P

 Now we come to folks who obviously aren't in the alpha and don't even have any interest in the game, but someone/thing somewhere did them wrong and they have to let everyone know by lambasting anything and everything about the game.
-This is the lot of folks who have an insatiable hatred of SOE, F2P, MMOs, or something else entirely who come into threads and spew their vitriol all over everyone and everything just because.
-This plan says something about you as well: It says you are a cranky child who has stayed up way past your bedtime.
-We hear loud and clear that you can't be bothered with rational thought or pesky little things like civility.
-Believe it or not, you can be passionate and argue passionately against a game's mechanics without being a jerk.
-Instead, all you're doing is making yourselves look bad and SOE look better.The EverQuest realm is so big that sometimes MJ Guthrie gets lost in it all!
+This is the lot of folks who have an insatiable hatred of SOE, F2P, MMOs, or something else entirely who come into threads and spew their vitriol all over everyone and everything just because

+Don't be that guy.
+This is a game that's being built brick by brick on player input.
+Join the discussion, not the flamewar, and maybe you'll actually make a difference.The EverQuest realm is so big that sometimes MJ Guthrie gets lost in it all!
 Join her as she explores the franchise's nooks and crannies from the Overrealm to Timorous Deep.
 Running biweekly on Thursdays, the Norrathian Notebook is your resource for all things EverQuest Next and EverQuest II.
 And keep an eye out for MJ's Massively TV adventures!